f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/ssl-offload.png

-Open the UDF Blueprint ["F5 TechXchange 2023 XC MCN (update link)"](https://xxx.xxx.xxx) and click "Deploy" to create a deployment.
+Open the UDF Blueprint "F5 TechXchange 2023 XC MCN (TBD)" https://xxx.xxx.xxx and click "Deploy" to create a deployment.
 Then hit "Start".

 > *Once you start the UDF deployment, it will create an ephemeral account on the F5 Distributed Cloud console (this may take 5-10 min).
 Then you will receive an email to update your password.*